duyanhnguyen-daniel/BasicImageProcessing_MATLABGUIapplication/README.md

 ![Example Image](./sobel.jpg "Example Image")
 Select from a list of basic image processing functions:
 * a.
 Convolution function with an arbitrary 3 by 3 kernel specified by the user.
 The application provides the user with several options for accommodating negative numbers and overflow including: 1) Satuarated Handling:  if the result of an operation falls outside the valid range (0-255 for 8-bit images), the value is set to the minimum or maximum valid value.
 2) Scaled Handling: scaling the output values to fit within the valid range.
 3) Saturated of Absolute Handling: negative values are simply set to their absolute values before using the saturated handling.
 * b.
-Sobel edge detection algorithm (magnitude and direction).
-The direction information is displayed to the user using pseudocolor.
+Sobel edge detection algorithm (magnitude).
 * c.
 Median filtering (3 by 3).
 * d.
 Gray scale transformation algorithm based on parameters specified by the user.
 The application displays an image histogram to help the user select the input and output ranges.
 * e.
 Automatic thresholding algorithm based on the image histogram.
 The application automatically selects a threshold using Otsu’s method and then displays the resulting binary image.
 An option for manually thresholding the image is also included.
 * f.
-Addnoise and filter the noise with DNN function in Matlab
+Add noise and filter the noise with DNN function in Matlab

 ## Installation
 Install Matlab (R2022b version) on your computer.